Music and Speech & Language Therapy:

 supporting both adults and children with a broad range of communication needs.

 In March 2017 Claire (SLT) and Elizabeth Nightingale (NMT) were invited to present at the Association of Speech and Language Therapists in Independent Practice Conference (UK).
 In February 2018 Claire was invited to present alongside Chiltern Music Therapy at the British Association of Music Therapy conference.
 In May 2018 Claire presented in Australia with Rebecca Eager (Vice President of the Australian Music Therapy Association and Australian representative on the International Council of Neurologic Music Therapy).
+In May 2019, Claire will be presenting with Reanna Price, a Sydney-based Neurologic Music Therapist.

 Rosie Axon founded and is Managing Director at Chiltern Music Therapy, an award-winning social enterprise and the largest provider of specialist Neuro and Medical Music Therapy services across the UK, as well as providing Music Therapy in the community, care homes, schools and NHS trusts in the South East of England.
 Rosie previously worked as a Music Therapist at the Royal Hospital for Neuro-disability and with the NHS Community and Forensic Team in Hertfordshire.
 She specialises in providing Music Therapy to infants, children and adults with brain injury and neuro-disability.
 Rosie is a certified Neurologic Music Therapist, one of only two Neonatal Intensive Care Music Therapists in the UK and a certified MATADOC assessor (Music Therapy Assessment Tool for Awareness in Disorders of Consciousness).